 Alternative: Chlorpromazine, Haloperidol, Amitryptiline, Doxepin, Clomipramine, Maprotiline, Clonazepam, Triazolam, Oxazepam

-Basically antipsychotic medication releases mast cell mediators if administered in therapeutic concentration.
+Basically, all antipsychotic medication releases mast cell mediators if administered in therapeutic concentration.

-Alternative: Non ionic contrast dye or mast cell prophylaxis with Prednisolone, H1 und H2 Blocker
+Alternative: Non-ionic contrast dye or mast cell prophylaxis with prednisolone, H1 und H2 Blocker

-Other things to be avoided: Latex gloves, Ethanol (caution with ethanol in medication)
+Other things to be avoided: Latex gloves, ethanol (caution with ethanol in medication)